OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ conda install mamba

-**9) For Mac users, copy `obds-py3-mac.yml` (Mac users) from the week1/conda directory on the server to your local computer.
+**9) For Mac AND Linux users, copy `obds-py3-mac.yml` from the week1/conda directory on the server to your local computer.
 Use this to create a new conda environment.
 Remember you can use the -n option to give the environment a name of your choice**

     $ mamba env create -f obds-py3-mac.yml